Continue reading for our analysis...

 This hawk has several different names, including wedge-tailed, Bunjil, and Eaglehawk.
 People will not call it small as it has a 7.5-foot wingspan and weighs about 12 pounds.
 It is the biggest bird of prey in Australia.

 This eagle is born featherless and pale pink.
 Throughout the first 10 years of its life, it becomes progressively blacker.
-This Australian eagle has a vast territory, but it prefers open range and forested habitats.
+This Australian eagle has a vast territory, but it prefers open ranges and forested habitats.
 They build nests in the tallest tree in their environment, even if it is dead.
 While farmers have shot and poisoned this bird, thinking it was eating lambs, its most common food is rabbits, which it often scoops up live.

 Weighing in at about 14 pounds, the golden eagle is the largest hunting bird in North America.
 Its territory is not restricted to that country.
 It is the national bird of Mexico.
 This eagle has a 7.5-foot wingspan.
 It is also one of the strongest birds as it can swoop live coyotes off their feet.